 Height: 26 to 32 inches (male); 25 to 29 inches (female)

-Physical Characteristics: Thick, weather-resistant double coat that is usually all white, although sometimes contains light markings in gray, red, tan or badger; males especially have a pronounced ruff around their neckContinue to 9 of 10 below.
+Physical Characteristics: Thick, weather-resistant double coat; usually all white though sometimes contains light markings in gray, red, tan, or badger; males especially have a pronounced ruff around their neckContinue to 9 of 10 below.

 09 of 10